compliance-framework/docs/docs/architecture/core-erd.md

     SystemImplementation ||--o{ CommonInventoryItem: has
     SystemImplementation ||--o{ LeveragedAuthorization: has
     SystemImplementation ||--o{ CommonSystemUser: has
-    ProvidedControlImplementation ||--o{ ResponsibleRole: has
-    SatisfiedControlImplementationResponsibility ||--o{ ResponsibleRole: has
     SystemInformation ||--o{ InformationType: has
     SystemSecurityPlan ||--o| BackMatter: has
     SystemSecurityPlan ||--o| Metadata: has